Loading

-Case Study · La Palma, California
+Case File · La Palma, California

 Clineva Urgent Care proposed a 5-exam-room clinic at 5298 La Palma Avenue.
 La Palma Municipal Code §44-10: a facility with 4 or more offices is a medical center.
 Medical centers are prohibited in the PND zone.
 Staff denied.
 Council upheld unanimously.
 One exam room was the entire case.